louiekenny/learning_450k/README.md

 #Introductory practice using a small expression dataset
 This dataset is taken from a [ubc course] (https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/examples/photoRec/data/GSE4051_MINI.tsv) webpage.
 The dataset will be explored by the [seminar] (https://stat540-ubc.github.io/seminars/sm01b_gitIntro-basic-data-exploration.html) slides of the corresponding UBC 540 class.

+##A side on lists, matrices, and dataframes
+This short side, although tedious and dry, shows the differences, but more importantly the similarities of lists, matrices, and dataframes.
+This secion shows the commands in which manipulation and indexing of lists, matrices, and dataframes are more common than thought.
+Attached is my [code] (https://github.com/louiekenny/learning_450k/blob/master/classes-practice.R) after following the following [ubc course] (http://stat545.com/block004_basic-r-objects.html).